Quantum Mechanics in Terms of Realism

-In 1982 Aspect et al.$^{(205)}$ performed an experiment in which this was excluded in principle.
-They used variable polarizers that jumped between two orienta tions in a time that was short compared with the photon transit time.
-In this experiment, too, a violation of Bell's inequality and a confirmation of the quantum mechanical formulas was found.
-Thus, although some loopholes may still remain, on the whole the experiments provide overwhelming evidence that nonlocality is a feature of physical reality.
+For example, in all pre-1982 experiments the spin-(polarization)-reference axes were fixed before the individual measurements were done, hence the measurements were not separated by spacelike intervals (``locality loophole'').
+Therefore the result of A could, in principle, have been transmitted to B with light (or even under-light) velocity before the measurement by B had taken place and so could have influenced B's result.
+Of course, in the actual experiments any mechanism that might, according to current knowledge, have permitted this was excluded; still the possibility was only excluded technically, not in principle.
+In 1982 Aspect et al. \cite{Asp82a} performed an experiment in which this was excluded in principle.
+They used variable polarizers that jumped between two orientations in a time that was short compared with the photon transit time.
+In this experiment, too, a violation of Bell's inequality and a confirmation of the quantum mechanical formulas was found (see also \cite{Asp82b}, \cite{Wei}, \cite{Hensen}, \cite{Shalm}, \cite{Giustina}).
+Thus, the experiments provide overwhelming evidence that nonlocality is indeed a feature of physical reality.

-Finally, let us have a look at the spatial separations of the wavepackets between which EPR correlations have been observed in the experiments.
+Finally, let us have a look at the spatial separations of the wavepackets between which spacelike correlations have been observed in the experiments.

-(1) In the proton-proton scattering experiment of Lamehi-\-Rachti and Mit\-tig$^{(153)}$ the distance $\overline{\rm OA}$ in Fig.~4 was about 5 cm.
-The protons had a kinetic energy after scattering at O of 6 MeV, and the length of the proton packets was calculated from the lifetime of the intermediate singlet $s$-wave state to be $4\times 10^{-15}$ m.
-A proton packet of the above energy for which $4\times 10^{-15}$ m is the minimum width spreads out to an extension of 2.3 cm while its center traverses the distance of 5 cm [Appendix A, formula (A45)].
+(1) In the proton-proton scattering experiment of Lamehi-\-Rachti and Mit\-tig \cite{Lam} the distance $\overline{\rm OA}$ in Fig.~4 was about 5 cm.
+After scattering at O the protons had a kinetic energy of 6 MeV, and the length of the proton packets was calculated from the lifetime of the intermediate singlet $s$-wave state to be $4\times 10^{-15}$ m.
+A proton packet of the above energy, for which $4\times 10^{-15}$ m is the minimum width, spreads out to an extension of 2.3 cm while its centre traverses the distance of 5 cm [Appendix A, Eq.~(A23)].
 Thus, the separation between the two proton packets is about 4 times their width as measured by the standard deviation.

-(2) In some experiments for testing Bell's inequality photons from a cascade decay of excited atoms are employed.
-The length of the photon packets is estimated from the mean lives of the decaying levels which gives values of the order of 1.5 -- 3 m.
+(2) Some experiments for testing Bell's inequality employ photons from a cascade decay of excited atoms are employed.
+The length of the photon packets is estimated from the mean lives of the decaying levels, which gives values of the order of 1.5 -- 3 m.
 This is comparable to or even larger than the dimensions ($\overline{\rm OA}$) of the apparatuses used up to 1980.
-In the recent experiments of Aspect et al.$^{(205-207)}$ the apparatuses A and B are separated by about 13 m.
+In the subsequent experiments \cite{Asp81}, \cite{Asp82b} the apparatuses A and B are separated by about 13 m.
 This is 8 times the estimated length of the photon packets.